-fictional mini series
+fictional web series

 It’s a passion of ours to tell stories that aren’t told enough.
 Norms is a story of everyday struggles, but this time told from the perspective of various minorities.
 In our show however, despite the fact that our heroes are people with different backgrounds, religion, ethnicity and sexuality, we’re not looking at what makes those people different or how they identify as minorities.
 This is the story of everything that unites them, and unites us all.